hphelion/documentation/commercial/GA1/commerical.services-identity-using.md

 * Update a specified policy, including names, IDs, and the user that owns the policy.
 * Delete a policy.

-**REVIEWERS: ARE ADMINS ABLE TO PERFORM THESE TASKS?
-THEY CAME FROM AN EARLIER DRAFT OF THE IDENTITY DOCS.**

 ### Manage Endpoints

 Create and delete endpoints associated with a service.